Current Policy Projections

 Current policies overview

-These emission reductions are net because New Zealand plans to add any emissions or removals from the land use, land use change, and forestry (LULUCF) sector.
+New Zealand plans to use the LULUCF sector as an emissions sink to meet its 2050 net-zero target.
 Historically, New Zealand’s LULUCF sector has represented a big carbon sink.
 The extent of the sink in 2050 is unclear, with CAT calculation based on government projections ranging from -31 to -43 MtCO2e in 2050.
 New Zealand’s “Kyoto forests”—largely exotic pine plantations planted in the early 1990s—are due to be harvested in the next few years.
 The platform Global Forest Watch evaluated a loss in tree cover of 298 kha from 2015 to 2018, equivalent to a 2.6% decrease in tree cover since 2010 (Global Forest Watch, 2019).
 This will result in a massive reduction in the carbon sink of 20 MtCO2e/year between 2015 and 2030.
 The CAT calculations based on government projections estimate the reduction in the carbon sink at between 12-14 MtCO2e between 2015 and 2030.

-New Zealand’s main instrument to reduce greenhouse gas emissions is an Emissions Trading Scheme (NZ-ETS) (Ministry for the Environment, 2013).
-Forestry was the first sector to enter the NZ-ETS in 2008, followed by liquid fossil fuels, stationary energy and industrial processes in 2010, and waste and synthetic greenhouse gas sectors in 2013.
+New Zealand’s main instrument to reduce greenhouse gas emissions is an Emissions Trading Scheme (NZ-ETS) (Ministry for the Environment, 2019b).
+Forestry was the first sector to enter the NZ-ETS in 2008, followed by liquid fossil fuels, stationary energy and industrial processes in 2010, and waste and synthetic greenhouse gas were added in 2013.
 Since June 2015, the NZ-ETS transitioned into a domestic-only scheme, with only national units now eligible to meet surrender obligations.
 This change has resulted in a slow but steady increase in the carbon price (New Zealand Government, 2016b).
-Although it is not yet clear whether the Government will reopen the NZ-ETS to international units, it clearly aims to limits their use (Ministry for the Environment of New Zealand, 2019a).
+Although it is not yet clear whether the Government will reopen the NZ-ETS to international units, it certainly aims to limit their use (Ministry for the Environment of New Zealand, 2019a).

-Alongside the development of the Bill, the government has launched the New Zealand Green Investment Finance Ltd in December 2018 with a NZ$100 million budget for the new institution (Scale-Up New Zealand, 2019).
+The government launched the New Zealand Green Investment Finance Ltd (NZGIF) in December 2018 with a NZ$100 million budget for the new institution (Scale-Up New Zealand, 2019).
 The purpose of the institution is to catalyse investment in low-emissions initiatives.
-As of September 2019, the operating team has been set up and is “seeking investment opportunities” although there have been no investments announced as of June 2020 (NZGIF, 2020).
+The operating team has been set up and is “seeking investment opportunities” although there have been no investments announced as of June 2020 (NZGIF, 2020).

-New Zealand's planning laws are still a major impediment in preventing high-emitting projects - such as the proposed gas-fired power stations in Taranaki - from gaining consent at local and regional level.
+New Zealand's planning laws were a major impediment in preventing high-emitting projects - such as the newly constructed gas-fired power stations in Taranaki - from gaining consent at local and regional level.
 A 2004 amendment to the Resource Management Act inserted clauses stating that a regional council "when making a rule to control the discharge into air of greenhouse gases...must not have regard to the effects of such a discharge on climate change."
 The same laws apply around the nation's exclusive economic zone legislation, and conflict with the Zero Carbon Act.
 However, this clause has been repealed and will come into force at the end of 2021, allowing regional councils - who grant most of the consents for high-emitting projects - to first establish policy statements (Resource Management Amendment Bill 180-2, 2020).

 The government is supportive of developing a hydrogen economy (Persico, 2019).
-Hydrogen can assist in decarbonisation a number of ways, particularly with respect to the industry sector.
-However, it is important to distinguish between 'green' hydrogen produced from renewable energy and ‘brown’ hydrogen produced from fossil fuels.
-‘Brown’ hydrogen causes a substantial amount of emissions and is thus incompatible with a 1.5°C world.
+Hydrogen can assist in decarbonisation in a number of ways, particularly with respect to the industry sector and heavy freight transport.
+However, it is important to distinguish between 'green' hydrogen produced from renewable energy and ‘dirty’ hydrogen produced from fossil fuels.
+‘Dirty’ hydrogen causes a substantial amount of emissions and is thus incompatible with a 1.5°C world.
 The government released a hydrogen vision paper for consultation in 2019 to inform a hydrogen national strategy (New Zealand Government, 2019d).
 The vision paper suggests that hydrogen produced from fossil fuels may help in a hydrogen transition, but the government finds there is greater opportunity for green hydrogen for domestic use and export, in line with the net-zero goal (New Zealand Government, 2019d).

-Most of the New Zealand’s existing small-scale hydrogen generation is from natural gas (The Helen Clark Foundation, 2019).
+Most of New Zealand’s existing small-scale hydrogen generation is from natural gas (The Helen Clark Foundation, 2019).
 Pouakai NZ has approached the government to support a feasibility study on using natural gas to produce electricity, hydrogen and fertiliser, coupled with carbon sequestration (Persico, 2018).
 Even with sequestration, there will be methane emissions during the production and transportation of the gas as well as remaining CO2 emissions.
 Advocacy groups have called on the New Zealand government to develop guidelines regarding the source of hydrogen production and to only support green hydrogen production (The Helen Clark Foundation, 2019).

 Zero-carbon hydrogen requires decarbonised electricity production.
-New Zealand has a 2025 renewable electricity target of 90% by 2025 and an aspirational goal for 100% by 2035 (Ministry for the Environment, 2015), and 100% by 2035.
+New Zealand has a 2025 renewable electricity target of 90% by 2025 and an aspirational goal for 100% by 2035 (Ministry for the Environment, 2015, 2019b).
 In 2018, renewable sources made up 83.3% of electricity generation, a level that has been high in New Zealand for decades, due to its extensive historical hydro generation, along with more recent wind and geothermal plants (International Energy Agency, 2019).

-There are very few policies in place that would support the renewable energy targets.
+Currently, there are very few policies in place that would support the renewable energy targets.
 The government plans to develop policies to support a Renewable Energy Strategy work programme (Ministry for the Environment, 2019b).
 The government’s projected decline in energy sector emissions is based on the decommissioning of gas plants and replacement with renewables (Ministry for the Environment, 2019b).
 However, in some regions, power distribution companies are now imposing an extra charge on new solar power users, with the High Court indirectly giving the green light to this “solar tax” by ruling against a request from solar companies for a hearing to contest the charge (High Court of New Zealand, 2017).

 In its issues paper, the Productivity Commission states that “there are no technical barriers to the generation of more electricity from renewable sources” and that “the relative cost and efficiency of renewables, such as wind power, now make them a price competitive option” (New Zealand’s Productivity Commission, 2017).
 However, the Commission also recognises that increased reliance on renewable sources of electricity will pose challenges for New Zealand’s current regulatory, institutional and infrastructural arrangements for the supply of electricity.
 Major regulatory changes in the renewable energy sector are recommended in the final report of the Commission (Productivity Commission, 2018).

 The government currently has a target to reduce industrial emissions by at least 1% a year between 2017 and 2022, with a particular focus on process heat.
 Based on the latest historical industry data, industry emissions dropped 2.6% from 2017 to 2018 (Ministry for the Environment, 2020b).
-According to the Productivity Commission, the achievement of this target is difficult under the current setup of the NZ-ETS, where emissions intensive and trade exposed industries are freely allocated the majority of their NZU requirements to support their international competitiveness and prevent leakage of production and emissions offshore (New Zealand’s Productivity Commission, 2017; Productivity Commission, 2018).
-Furthermore, under the former emissions trading scheme, the Emissions Intensive, Trade Exposed (EITE) industries – biggest industrial polluters which include companies such as the giant Rio Tinto – have been granted subsidies for up to 90% of their emissions.
-In the amended NZ-ETS bill, the subsidy rate will gradually decrease to reach 80% by 2030, 60% by 2040, and 30% by 2050, which not only allow these companies to continue emitting but at the expense of the state (Charlie Mitchell.
-Stuff.co.nz, 2019).
+According to the Productivity Commission, the achievement of this target would be difficult as emissions-intensive industries have been freely allocated the majority of their NZU requirements to support their international competitiveness and prevent leakage of production and emissions offshore (New Zealand’s Productivity Commission, 2017; Productivity Commission, 2018).
+Amendments to the NZ ETS include phasing out industrial allocation from 2021 to 2030 (Ministry for the Environment, 2020f).
+However, the gradual phase out will still allow these companies to continue emitting to a degree at the expense of the state, until 2030.

 A key reason for the age and poor fuel economy of the car fleet is that most vehicles entering New Zealand’s fleet are used imports, while most vehicles in other OECD countries enter the fleet as new.
 The dominance of used imports, while damaging to the climate, has been hugely important for reducing the cost of vehicle ownership for low-income households, pushing up vehicle ownership (Productivity Commission, 2018).

 New Zealand invests in agricultural greenhouse gas research but lacks any strong policy to reduce emissions in the sector.
-The massive expansion of New Zealand’s dairy industry has seen emissions from this sector rocket up, with (non-CO2) emissions from agriculture now accounting for around half of the country’s emissions.
-Despite its huge contribution to GHG emissions, the agriculture sector is exempt from the NZ-ETS; and, as noted above, this exemption will remain until at least 2025 under the proposed amended NZ-ETS Bill and will keep being subsidised up to 95%.
+The massive expansion of New Zealand’s dairy industry has seen emissions from this sector rocket up, with (non-CO2) emissions from agriculture now accounting for around half of the country’s emissions (excl.
+LULUCF).

 Modelling, conducted in the context of the long-term target options, shows the importance of reducing agriculture emissions as a mitigation policy: a report by the Parliamentary Commissioner for the Environment concluded that holding New Zealand’s livestock methane steady at 2016 levels would cause additional warming of 10–20% above current levels by 2050 and that if New Zealand wished to ensure that methane from livestock caused no additional contribution to warming beyond the current level, emissions would need to be reduced by at least 10–22% below 2016 levels by 2050, and 20–27% by 2100 (Parliamentary Commissioner for the Environment, 2018).